 Dispute Resolution Services

 Page: 1

-Residential Tenancy Branch

-Ministry of Housing and Social Development
+Residential Tenancy Branch Ministry of Housing and Social Development

 DECISION

 Dispute Codes

 OPR, & MNR

 Introduction

 This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a monetary order due to unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on October 19, 2010 the landlord served the tenant with the Notice of Direct Request Proceeding by hand.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 5, 2010 the landlord served the tenant with the Notice of Direct Request Proceeding by hand.

 Based on the written submissions of the landlord, I find that the tenant has been served with the Dispute Resolution Direct Request Proceeding documents.

 Issue(s) to be Decided

 The issues to be decided are whether the landlord is entitled to an Order of Possession for unpaid rent and to a monetary Order for unpaid rent, pursuant to sections 46, 55, & 67of the Residential Tenancy Act (Act).

 Background and Evidence

 The landlord submitted the following evidentiary material:

-Dispute Resolution Services Page: 2 Residential Tenancy Branch Ministry of Housing and Social Development - A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on October 14, 2009 for a tenancy beginning October 15, 2009 for the monthly rent of \$790.00 due on 1st of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, October 4, 2010 with an effective vacancy date of October 13, 2010 due to \$790.00 in unpaid rent.
-Documentary evidence filed by the landlord(s) indicates that the tenant(s) had failed to pay the rent owed for the month of October 2010 and that the tenant was served a 10 Day Notice to End Tenancy for Unpaid Rent which was posted on the door of the tenant's rental unit on October 4, 2010 and therefore is deemed served three days later.
+Dispute Resolution Services Residential Tenancy Branch Ministry of Housing and Social Development - A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on December 17, 2009 for a tenancy beginning January 1, 2010 for the monthly rent of \$715.00 due on 1st of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, October 9, 2010 with an effective vacancy date of October 19, 2010 due to \$3053.50 in unpaid rent.
+Documentary evidence filed by the landlord(s) indicates that the tenant(s) had failed to pay rent outstanding totaling \$3053.50 to the end of October 2010, and that the tenant was served a 10 Day Notice to End Tenancy for Unpaid Rent by hand on October 9, 2010.
 The Notice states that the tenant(s) had five days to pay the rent or apply for Dispute Resolution or the tenancy would end.
 The tenant(s) did not apply to dispute the Notice to End Tenancy within five days.
 Analysis I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenant(s) on October 7, 2010 and the effective date of the notice is amended to October 17, 2010 pursuant to section 53 of the Act.
 I accept the evidence before me that the tenant has failed to pay the rent owed in full with in the 5 days granted under section 46 (4) of the Act.
 Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
+Conclusion